 Diabetes can be treated effectively by injections of insulin/tablets and by following an appropriate diet.
 The aim of the treatment is to keep the blood glucose level close to the normal range so that it is neither too high (hyperglycaemia) nor too low (hypoglycaemia).
 All students with diabetes will require a Health Care Plan.
-In most cases students will have their insulin injections before and after School, but some students may require an injection at lunchtime.
-If a pupil needs to inject whilst at School, he/she will know how to undertake the procedure without adult supervision.
-However, the pupil may require privacy in which to administer the injection.
+In most cases students will have their insulin injections before and after school, but some students may require an injection at lunchtime.
+If a student needs to inject whilst at school, he/she will know how to undertake the procedure without adult supervision.
+However, the student may require privacy in which to administer the injection.
 Some students may also need to monitor their blood glucose levels on a regular basis and again privacy may be required for this procedure.

 An essential part of the treatment of diabetes is an appropriate diet whereby regular meals and good food choices help to keep the blood glucose level near normal.
-A pupil with diabetes will have been given guidance on food choices which should be reduced in sugar and fat but high in starch.
+A student with diabetes will have been given guidance on food choices which should be reduced in sugar and fat but high in starch.
 Most students with diabetes will also need to eat snacks between meals and occasionally during class time.
-It is important to allow a pupil with diabetes to eat snacks without hindrance or fuss and to ensure that the lunchtime meal is taken at a regular time.
-It is also important that the School, should establish with the pupil and his/her parents where supplies of fast acting sugar can be kept in case of a hypoglycaemic episode.
+It is important to allow a student with diabetes to eat snacks without hindrance or fuss and to ensure that the lunchtime meal is taken at a regular time.
+It is also important that the School should establish with the student and her parents where supplies of fast acting sugar can be kept in case of a hypoglycaemic episode.

 The issue of close communication between parents and the School, is fundamental to the care of students with diabetes, as many aspects of growth and development will have an impact on their diabetes control.
 It is the parents' responsibility to ensure that any medication retained at the School, is within its expiry date.
-All diabetic students will require a Health Care Plan which parents or guardians should complete prior to starting at Woldingham ] School,.
-This will be kept with the pupil's file in the Medical Room.
-Following discussion with the pupil and his/her parents' individual decisions should be made as to whether to provide basic information on a pupil's condition to his/her peer group so that they are aware of their classmate's needs.
+All diabetic students will require a Health Care Plan which parents or guardians should complete prior to starting at Woldingham School.
+This will be kept with the student's file in the Health Centre.
+Following discussion with the student and her parents, individual decisions should be made as to whether to provide basic information on a student's condition to her peer group so that they are aware of their classmate's needs.